-MARCH 31, 2005 MPT lease
+MARCH 31, 2005

-deposits

-\$3,296,365 Other

-deposits
+MPT lease deposits Other deposits

-189,022

-otal

-\$3,485,387 ======
+Total \$3,485,387

 5. INTANGIBLE ASSETS

 The Company adopted SFAS No. 142.
 Under SFAS No. 142, goodwill and other intangible assets with indefinite lives are not subject to periodic amortization but are instead reviewed annually as of June 30, or more frequently if impairment indicators arise.
 These reviews require the Company to estimate the fair value of its identified reporting units and compare those estimates against the related carrying values.
 For each of the reporting units, the estimated net realizable value is determined using current transaction information and the present value of future cash flows of the units.
 The following table summarizes intangible assets: